Song Registration

 Organization Admins initiate the registration process:

-- Click "Register Song"
+- Click "Register Asset"

-- Song name
+- Enter the song name

-- Submit to create the song
+- Click "Register" to create the song

 Step 2: Add Collaborators and Ownership